Branding 104: Keeping Your Brand Consistent + Visible on Social Media

 To continue with the house guest example, your freebie or opt-in means that you fed them something but the real deal comes in a full meal for VIPs.
 The VIPs have bought your products or services and deserve special treatment but so do the people who are coming in just to eat snacks and leave.
 You always want to create that interaction that keeps them coming back and consistent branding throughout all channels will keep them interested.

 My guess is since you got on this post, you’re looking to really put in some work behind the scenes and make your brand pop.
-I have some revamped e-books and workbooks coming your way but in the meantime, take advantage of all the branding and business posts that have also been revamped:
+Join our Free mini course on monetization: